- Arts and Design»

 Flowers In A Vase

-I have a miniature rose bush beside the house that loves the Spring rains.
+I have a miniature rose bush beside my house that loves the Spring rains.
 Just this week, it began to bloom, displaying its bright pink flowers.
 As I passed by the window, the bright shades of color caught my eye.
 In mere minutes, I was gathering roses for my kitchen table.
 If you don't have flowers in your yard, buy flowers at your local supermarket and follow these same procedures to fill your favorite vase with color!

 Cut a nice length of stem so that there is support for your flower.
 Unless you are going to float a flower in water, a stem is needed.
-The flower will continue to prosper as the stem drinks the water it sits in.
+The flower will continue to prosper as the stem drinks from the water.
 Gather a substantial amount of flowers to complement your vase of choice.
 If you have large roses, you can probably use one or more flowers for your display.
 Trim the rough edges, removing any smaller branches from the main stem and strip away the lower leaves.
 If you are using flowers purchased from the store, re-cut the stems to fit your vase.
 A fresh cut is needed to keep them fresh.

 If the flowers last for three days or more, change the water.
 Lift the flowers out of the vase, empty the water, trim off the end of the stem to keep them fresh, refill the vase with water and place the flowers back into the vase.
 Any wilted flowers can be removed during this process.
-Cut off or remove any wilted leaves.
+Cut off or remove all wilted leaves.

 Be Creative With Your Arrangement